pyrv/pycontract/README.md

 export PYTHONPATH=$PYTHONPATH:$DIR/pycontract
 ```

-- Some Python packages may need to be installed on your machine, e.g.: `pyfiglet` and `xlrd`.
-This can for example be done as follows:
+- Some Python packages may need to be installed on your machine, e.g.:

 ```
 python -m pip install "pyfiglet"